Hardscape are committed to:

 Hardscape is an organisation that lives and thrives in a world of continuous evolution, recognised by the UK and Irish Governments as an example for embracing the challenges and responsibilities for ethical and fair trade and human rights.
 Our Corporate Social Responsibility extends throughout every department of Hardscape and is based upon ethical business practice and reflected in each of our policies.

-As a business we respect workers, their legal rights, labour and employment law and know that our entire supply chain is free from exploitation and discrimination, allowing all employees to work in conditions of freedom, equity and security.
+As a business we respect workers, their legal rights, labour and employment law and know that our entire supply chain is free from exploitation and discrimination, allowing all employees to work in conditions of freedom, equality and security.

 To diligent Landscape Architects, Architects, Contractors, Engineers and other interested parties to our entire product range, we affirm that Hardscape are a family heritage company who believe in being a trusted brand.
 In essence we are your Business and Human Rights diligence and we are your Ethical Trade Pioneers.